🧬

 Official measurements, coat, and temperament

-• Movement: Light, effortless, and fast, with a gallop that is natural to the breed.
+• Movement: Light, effortless, and efficient, with a powerful reach.

 Breed Trivia